The Greenock Cut

 The cut ends at the Long Dam at Overton (first two photos below) which in turn fed the mills further down the hill in the town.
 It also fed the water works dams at Cowdeknowes.

-NS2674 : The Greenock Cut at Overton by Elliott Simpson NS2674 : Greenock (Overton Reservoir) by william craig NS2674 : Greenock Cut at Overton by Thomas Nugent NS2674 : The Greenock Cut at Overton by Elliott Simpson NS2674 : Overton drinking well by william craig NS2674 : Drinking Well at Overton by Thomas Nugent
+NS2674 : The Greenock Cut at Overton by Elliott Simpson NS2674 : Greenock (Overton Reservoir) by william craig NS2674 : Greenock Cut at Overton by Thomas Nugent NS2674 : The Greenock Cut at Overton by Elliott Simpson NS2674 : Overton drinking well by william craig NS2674 : Centenary drinking Well at Overton by Thomas Nugent NS2674 : Cottages at Overton by Thomas Nugent NS2674 : Overton Reservoir by Thomas Nugent

-This part of the cut offers views over the southwest of the town.
+This part of the cut offers views over the south of the town and the Tail o' the Bank.

 Dirt track back to Cornalees

-From Overton, it's a short down hill half mile to Drumfrochar station, or you can return to Cornalees Bridge by taking the dirt track shortcut over the hill to join The Waterman's Road.
+From Overton, it's a short down hill half mile to Drumfrochar station, or you can return to Cornalees Bridge by taking the dirt track over the hill.
+This road passes many of the small reservoirs which dot the area.

 KML